LucDuponcheelAtGitHub/programming_course/chapter02/README.md

     _ bind one BIND { _ bind subtractOne BIND { _ bind isZero } }
 ```

-being simpler than the first computation producing definition, but, in my opinion, also somewhat more cumbersome.
+being simpler than the first computation producing definition, but also somewhat more cumbersome.

 So far, the course only provided a *syntactic simplifications* at specification level.
 The *semantic correctness* of
 syntactic simplifications requires justification at implementation level.